opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-event.md

 {"message": "10.10.10.19 [19/Feb/2015:15:50:36 -0500] 200"}
 ```

-When you run the `Grok` processor, it processor parses the message into the following output:
+When you run the `Grok` processor, the processor parses the message into the following output:

 ```json
 {"message": "10.10.10.10 [19/Feb/2015:15:50:36 -0500] 200", "clientip":"10.10.10.10", "timestamp": "19/Feb/2015:15:50:36 -0500", "response_status": "200"}